ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/s3-walkthrough.md

 There are several pieces of information above:

   1. To deploy, use the `deploy` command to ember-cli.
   2. The command is followed by a word such as `production`, `staging`, or similar.
-This is the environment you intend to deploy.
+This is the environment we intend to deploy.
 You can have different environments deploying with different configurations.
 For example, production and staging could be deployed to different locations.
   3. A big warning tells us: **No plugins installed**, followed by additional information.
 As mentioned before, ember-cli-deploy doesn't do anything.
 You need more pieces to get a deployment going.

 So let's get those plugins installed.

 ## Building the project

-The first plugin we should install is ember-cli-deploy-build:
+The first plugin we should install is [ember-cli-deploy-build](https://github.com/ember-cli-deploy/ember-cli-deploy-build):

     $ ember install ember-cli-deploy-build
     version: 1.13.13